programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 First, this lesson overviews the preparatory steps for gathering data, including considering ethical issues related to downloading and analyzing YouTube data, as well as the basics of installing R and RStudio, and using the open-source [YouTube Data Tools](https://ytdt.digitalmethods.net/) software.
 The [Data Collection section](#data-collection) then explains how to access and query YouTube’s Application Programming Interface (API) with the user-friendly YouTube Data Tools to download video metadata and comments.
 A brief discussion explains how to use YouTube Data Tools to search for and download video comments as tabular data (`.csv` file) for further manual or computational analysis with and beyond R.

 Secondly, this lesson introduces how to use R to pre-process and clean YouTube comment data, as well as associated video metadata.
-Youtube user comments are 'messy', and often contain such semiotic content as numbers, emojis, and URLs which negatively impact text analysis approaches.
+YouTube user comments are 'messy', and often contain such semiotic content as numbers, emojis, and URLs which negatively impact some text analysis approaches.
 Effective text analysis, and machine leanring modeling using algorithms like Wordfish, requires carefully formatted and simplified text data.

 Thirdly, this lesson will teach you how to model YouTube comment data with the Wordfish algorithm, using Ken Benoit's [`quanteda`](https://tutorials.quanteda.io/machine-learning/Wordfish/) R package.
 The [Modeling](#Modeling) and [Visualization](#Visualization) sections demonstrate how to computationally analyze the comment data in R using Wordfish.

 ### YouTube and Scholarly Research

-While YouTube has often been associated with entertainment, it is also a place where significant debates – explicit and implicit – about the importance and meaning of current events plays out between politically and socially diverse Youtube viewers.
+While YouTube has often been associated with entertainment, it is also a place where significant debates – explicit and implicit – about the importance and meaning of current events plays out between politically and socially diverse YouTube viewers.
 The multimedia platform houses a wealth of culturally-relevant data that researchers and academics have begun to explore.

 Built into YouTube’s structure as a video sharing platform is a space for extensive user comments and discussions.
 While YouTube comments often take the form of short responses to the video and to other comments, their content and purpose can vary widely.
 These comments frequently reveal ideological leanings, elicited by the commenter's reaction to viewing a specific video, or by seeing another viewers' comment in response to a video.

 Recent scholarship on YouTube's political dimensions has often explored the complicated problem of causation between viewing and changing perspectives.
-For example, qualitative sociological studies of YouTube users who have been purportedly radicalized through the platform.
-YouTube video comments represent a unique body of text – or corpus – of discourse, that describes how viewers receive and perceive politically charged messages, mostly from moving image media.
+For example, qualitative sociological studies of YouTube users havee explored whether users we're radicalized through the platform.
+While causation can be difficult to measure, YouTube video comments represent a unique body of text – or corpus – of discourse useful for wide-ranging research on how viewers receive and perceive politically charged messages from moving image media.

 Videos, including their titles, related metadata, and content itself, incite a reaction in viewers, where discussions and replies play out often for tens of thousands of comments.
 These comments can frame subsequent viewers' encounter with the video content, influencing their thoughts, and prompting them to share their interpretations in a reply or new comment, even years after a video has been posted.
 This means that while the dialogue between comments may represent an immediate back-and-forth between individuals, it can also involve extended hiatus and reactivation of discussion between a different group of participants.